noiseprotocol/noise_spec/noise.md

      However, the sender has not authenticated the recipient, so this payload might be sent to any party, including an active attacker.

- 2.  **Encryption to a known recipient, forward secrecy for the sender only.**
-     This payload is encrypted based only on an ephemeral-static DH involving the sender's ephemeral key pair and the recipient's static key pair.
+ 2.  **Encryption to a known recipient, forward secrecy for the sender only, vulnerable to replay.** This payload is encrypted based only on an ephemeral-static DH involving the sender's ephemeral key pair and the recipient's static key pair.
 If the recipient's static private key is compromised, even at a later date, this payload can be decrypted.
+This message can also be replayed, since there's no ephemeral contribution from the recipient.

  3.  **Encryption to a known recipient, weak forward secrecy.**  This payload is encrypted based on an ephemeral-ephemeral DH.
 However, the binding between